Suppliers

 Unmanned Ground Vehicles (UGVs)

-Ground robots use GNSS for autonomous pathfinding, route optimization, and coordinated convoy operations.
+Ground robots and UGVs use GNSS for autonomous pathfinding, route optimization, and coordinated convoy operations.
 Survey-grade UGVs equipped with RTK receivers can perform topographic and infrastructure mapping in large or remote areas.
 In defense, armored UGVs integrate GNSS with IMUs to navigate in GPS-degraded environments.

 Unmanned Surface Vehicles (USVs)